|Nutrition Facts (per serving)|

 This recipe is as much a technique as a recipe, so feel free to experiment with additional flavors or sauces.
-Obviously, you can grill as many or as few tomatoes as you like and the grill at hand will hold.
+Obviously, you can grill as many or as few tomatoes as you like and what the grill will hold.

 Want to jazz things up?
 You'll find some tasty sauces at the end of the recipe perfect for drizzling on grilled tomatoes if you want to dress them up a bit.

-- Cut the tomatoes in half crosswise (imagine the tomatoes are globes; cut them along the “equator”).
-Lay the tomato halves cut-side-up on a large baking sheet or tray.
-Brush the cut sides with olive oil and sprinkle them with salt.
+Cut the tomatoes in half crosswise.
+Pat the cut sides lightly with paper towels.
+Lay the tomato halves cut-side up on a large baking sheet or tray.
+Brush the cut sides with olive oil.

-- Brush the other sides with oil and sprinkle them with salt.
-Turn the tomato halves over, close the lid on a gas grill and cook until grill marks appear on the other side, about 5 more minutes.
+Brush the other sides with oil.
+Turn the tomato halves over, close the lid on a gas grill, and cook until grill marks appear on the other side, about 5 more minutes.

 These sauces are a great way to add easy extra flavor to simple grilled tomatoes: